Skip to content

 You'll also want to maintain a consistent bedtime routine to help prepare that active body for sleep. ⁣

 So much is going on in your baby's brain right now, which means that naps and night sleep are both vital.
 A consistent (yet flexible) daily routine is important.
-If you need help with schedules, check out Nap Schedules: 5 Months to 25 Months
+If you're not sure where to start, I can help you create an age-appropriate sleep schedule for your baby.

 Developing object permanence can often lead to separation anxiety.
 This can be hard for your mama or daddy heart, but this is actually a very positive developmental milestone for your 8, 9, or 10 month old!
 Check out this blog on separation anxiety for ideas on supporting your baby as they learn about object permanence.